To help advance the art and creation of custom jewelry, MJSA is undertaking several initiatives guided by its Council of Custom Jewelers.

 In addition to the creation of custom-design levels, the council would like to see custom jewelry defined by the highest level of craftsmanship.
 And the best way to ensure that all custom jewelers can reach that level is to disseminate the knowledge and expertise of experienced designers.

 Toward that end, MJSA and the council have created a new designation: the MJSA Mentor Jeweler.
+Any MJSA member wishing to give back to the community can participate in the program.
+MJSA offers several opportunities for custom jewelers to share their expertise:

 "By formalizing the process and recognizing those who are contributing their knowledge to help advance the profession, we hope to spur more jewelers into passing along their wisdom and knowledge," Krombholz says.
 Mentor Jewelers will also be able to contact MJSA for assistance with such tasks as sourcing images or obtaining research materials for presentations, articles, and classes.